wamorkart/Tektronix_DPO7254Control/README.md

  The files are saved locally in a shared directory connected to the ftbf-daq-08:
  /Tektronix

+ IMPORTANT: every time the Oscilloscope is switched off the shared disk need to be mounted (ask Lorenzo)

 [otsdaq@ftbf-daq-08 Tektronix]

-### files reconstruction
+### Files reconstruction
 To reconstruct root files from the RAW wfm
 - cd /home/otsdaq/NetScope_standalone/Tektronix_DPO7254Control/Reconstruction/
 - source /includes/CMSTimingSetup.sh
-- converison.py InputDir RECO/OutputFile
+- conversion.py InputDir RECO/OutputFile

  REMEMBER: